citusdata/citus_docs/cloud/performance.rst

 Both adjustments are available in the formation configuration panel of the settings tab:

 .. image:: ../images/cloud-nodes-slider.png
+    :alt: interface to add nodes and change node sizes

 The slider, **Total Nodes**, scales out the cluster by adding new nodes.
 The **RAM** buttons scale it up by changing the instance size (RAM and CPU cores) of existing nodes.

 For example, just drag the slider for node count:

 .. image:: ../images/cloud-nodes-slider-2.png
+    :alt: same interface, with a changed slider

 After you adjust the slider and/or buttons and accept the changes, Citus Cloud begins applying the changes.
 Increasing the number of nodes will begin immediately, whereas increasing node instance size will wait for a time in the user-specified maintenance window.

 .. image:: ../images/cloud-maintenance-window.png
+    :alt: dropdown menu to change maintenance window

 A maintenance window specifies a preferred time for any maintenance tasks to be performed on your formation.
 When a window is set, changes to the formation (e.g. changing to a different worker size) will by default occur within this window, unless manually adjusted by Citus Cloud support.
 In addition, when a maintenance window is set, base backups on the node will start during the window.